mixpanel/mixpanel-android/README.md

 still be sent by the application, this directive just disables the emulator binding behavior.
 Use of the connection gesture on a physical device will still work for pairing with the editor.

-(either in the Android Emulator, or by using the connection gesture on physical devices) depend

  * Easier use of Proguard with the library

  To use the Mixpanel library with Proguarded builds, add the following to your proguard.cfg file